On June 19, 2014, our dear friend Ryan Joseph Candice took his own life; just two weeks shy of his 21st birthday.

 Suicide, and mental illnesses are topics that no one wants to talk about...
 But everyone needs to talk about.

 In September of 2014, three months after Ryan died, we decided to try and turn the tragic situation around into a positive, inspiring one.
 We dreamt of making a documentary film that would not only ensure that the memory of Ryan would never fade, but would also actively encourage awareness and prevention of suicide by exploring and exposing the inadequacies in the way mental health is talked about, funded, and legislated.

 A group of over 20 of Ryan's closest friends, family, and students at the University of Missouri came together and began working diligently; planning out every step and researching every appropriate move to make a documentary film that addresses the stigma surrounding mental illness and the growing suicide epidemic in the United States.

-To date we are a federally recognized 501(c)3 that has raised over $150,000 towards the production of our documentary.
-We hope to begin filming in Winter 2017.
+To date we are a federally recognized 501(c)3 that has raised over $250,000 towards the production of our documentary.
+We will begin filming Winter 2017.